FlamingoFiesta/Chatgpt-Claude_telegram_bot_with_payment_system/README.md

 - <b>Transcribe</b> voice messages (choose ⌨️ Stenographer)

 - <b>Selectable</b> DALL-E models and their configurations.
 You can choose between DALL-E 2 which allows you to generate multiple images at once and DALL-E 3 which allows you to choose the image quality.
-You can choose the image resolution for both models in /settings "Artist model"
+You can choose the image resolution for both models in `/settings` Artist model

 - <b>Improved</b> start and help messages